ArcelorMittal reports 'strongest quarter in a decade'

-New Delhi, May 6 (IANS) Steel giant ArcelorMittal has reported a net income of $2.3 billion for the January-March quarter up from $1.2 billion in the previous quarter.
+New Delhi: Steel giant ArcelorMittal has reported a net income of $2.3 billion for the January-March quarter up from $1.2 billion in the previous quarter.

 In a statement, the company said that the first quarter of 2021 was its strongest quarter in a decade.